Using Ransomware

 Protect the File Server with both CipherTrust Transparent Encryption and Ransomware Protection

 Use Ransomware Protection to improve data protection by encrypting sensitive data using CTE standard and LDT policies.
 Combining CTE encryption policies with Ransomware Protection strengthens your security posture.
 In this scenario, both CipherTrust Transparent Encryption and Ransomware Protection licenses are installed on the same server.
 All of the customer sensitive data is on this server.
-Data may be on a local drive, or on a CIFS/NAS share mounted on this server.
+Data may be on a local drive, or on a CIFS/NFS share mounted on this server.
 Users are using a CTE policy to encrypt the data, provide CTE access control and protect the data from Ransomware Attacks.
 For this use case:

 -